 - Because employers prefer to interview candidates who are within a few months of graduation, the following times are suggested to register for interviews with the on-campus interviewing system.

 - If you graduate in December, participate in the on-campus interviewing system the fall semester before graduation.
 (While you may participate in on-campus interviewing during the spring semester before your graduation, be advised that many employers will be looking for May or August graduates at that time.)

-- If you graduate in May, participate in the on-campus interviewing system during both fall and spring semesters before graduation.
+- If you graduate in May, participate in the on-campus interviewing system during both the fall and spring semesters before graduation.

-- If you graduate in August, participate in the on-campus interviewing system during both fall and spring semesters before graduation.
+- If you graduate in August, participate in the on-campus interviewing system during both the fall and spring semesters before graduation.

 - Because of the flexible nature of graduate degree programs, graduate students may choose to interview during any semester.

 - PLEASE NOTE: Some employers will participate in on-campus interviewing only once a year.
 Others will visit during both fall and spring semesters, but they may be interviewing for different positions during each visit.
 We suggest that you register early and review the employer campus interview notices weekly to determine if they are applicable to your situation.